 The MA in International Affairs provides a comprehensive study pathway with options to explore your own subjects of interest.
 However, students with specific career goals in mind may wish to specialise within a subset of the field.

 Cyber Security is a complex and increasingly pressing issue in today’s digitised world.
-The definition of the term itself is broad, covering both an understanding of what constitutes a cyber ‘attack’ as well defence apparatus, surveillance architectures, data management and information campaigns.
+The definition of the term itself is broad, covering both an understanding of what constitutes a cyber ‘attack’ as well as defence apparatus, surveillance architectures, data management and information campaigns.
 The advent of artificial intelligence adds even greater levels of risk to an already intricate digital landscape.
-The International Affairs MA with Cyber Security specialism helps students to grasp the theory behind this complex world, investigating different aspects of the industry with the goal of offering a practical understanding of security strategies and approaches.
+The Cyber Security specialism helps students to grasp the theory behind this complex world, investigating different aspects of the industry with the goal of offering a practical understanding of security strategies and approaches.